breaching/Cyphra/README.md

 - Random Encryption Keys: The system generates random encryption keys, making it difficult for signature-based anti-virus solutions to identify and block the encrypted payloads.
 - Optional Payload Compilation: Cyphra allows you to compile your encrypted payload into a standalone executable (.exe) for added convenience and portability.
 - User-Friendly CLI: With an easy-to-use command-line interface, encrypting your payloads becomes a seamless process.
-- Zero External Dependencies: Cyphra is designed to be self-contained, without the need for additional libraries or dependencies.

 ### Installation